Jeffry Denman: Career

 He played the role of Michael in John Kander and Greg Pierce's musical, Kid Victory in both the Signature Theatre world premiere in 2015 as well as the subsequent Off-Broadway Vineyard Theatre production in 2017.

 He received a 2016 Helen Hayes Award nomination for Outstanding Supporting Actor in a Musical-HAYES Production, and his second Drama Desk Award nomination for his performance.

 In 2016 he founded Denman Theatre & Dance Co.

+In 2019, Denman played Bruce in a regional production of Fun Home at Baltimore Center Stage.

 He is the author of A Year With The Producers:One Actor's Exhausting (But Worth It) Journey from Cats to Mel Brooks' Mega-Hit (Routledge, 2002).

 Personal life

-Denman and Erin Crouch were married in August 2008.
+Jeffry and Erin Crouch were married in August 2008.